Congregational Vitality FAQs

 EPIC can be shared.
 Everyone is invited from all participating churches, but formal and informal leaders are particularly encouraged to attend.

 Churches that are not on the Pathway are encouraged to send representatives to get an understanding of the content and process.
-Workshops throughout the Region will be posted on the website and are open to any who are interested.
-Please contact the host church to insure adequate food and supplies.

 What can a church expect from participation in the Pathway?